cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 # Lab 1 Guide: Deploy XRd Topology and apply SRv6 configurations [20 Min]

-The Cisco Live LTRMSI-3000 lab makes heavy use of containerlab to orchestrate our dockerized IOS-XR router known as XRd.
+We use of containerlab to orchestrate the XRd and SONiC virtual network topologies in this lab.
 If you wish to explore XRd and its uses beyond the scope of this lab the xrdocs team has posted a number of tutorials here:

 https://xrdocs.io/virtual-routing/tags/#xrd-tutorial-series